 After one meeting, I asked a woman in the group, someone I admired who was about six months ahead of me in the process, how she managed to stay optimistic and feel good about herself.
 “Dramatic flair,” was her answer, pointing to the miniature french braids at the crown of her head and shimmery scarf looped around her hips.
 This young woman was artistic by nature (today, she is a professional artist and owns her own business), and it hadn’t occurred to me that maybe she hadn’t always looked the part so thoroughly.

 She took me to her place one afternoon and cracked open a photo album.
 Together, we scanned over pictures from her skinnier days.
-It is very sensitive for someone with an eating disorder to show others photos from all-time-thin days, and I am eternally grateful that she shared this with me.
+It is very sensitive for someone with bulimia or other forms of disordered eating to show others photos from all-time-thin days, and I am eternally grateful that she shared this with me.
 The photo I remember most clearly was of her riding a bike, skinny arms and legs flexed over the frame of a beach cruiser, and a tensely grinning face with enormous eyes.
 Her clothing was nondescript: shorts, tank, and flip flops.
 I was stunned by how childlike she looked.
 She was in her early 20s in the photo but could have easily passed for a high schooler.
 There were no signs of her artistry, her wisdom, her “dramatic flair.”

 I asked a few more questions about how she landed upon her updated personal style, and later that week, I set out to update my own appearance.
 I went through my closet and tried on all the items that still fit until I found something that made me feel somewhat elevated: a red v-neck tunic with ¾ sleeves and a hem that hit slightly above the knees.
 I straightened my wavy hair, made a center part, and added dark lipstick and large hoop earrings.
 I looked in the mirror and felt nothing short of relief.
 I looked older, more womanly, and most importantly, I had driven a wedge between myself and the waiflike ghost that haunted me.
 Did I like how I looked?
 Not really, because my self-judgment ran very deep at that point in my life.
 But it was a welcome lateral move: I had taken myself out of the harsh lights of self-scrutiny.
 I could work with this.